Find Grad Schools

 11 Yearly Graduations

 The 3rd most popular school in the country for area studies majors who are seeking their doctor's degree is University of Arizona.
 Each year, around 45,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,546 per year, while in-state graduate students, on average, pay $12,718 per year.
+The average in-state tuition for full-time undergraduates is $11,210 per year, while in-state graduate students, on average, pay $12,348 per year.
 During the most recent year for which we have data, 11 people received their doctor's degree in area studies from University of Arizona.
-University of Arizona area studies graduates who receive their doctor's degree go on to jobs earning a median salary of $38,796.
+About 67% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 11 Yearly Graduations

 The 3rd most popular school in the country for area studies majors who are seeking their doctor's degree is The University of Texas at Austin.
 Each year, around 50,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+The average in-state tuition for full-time undergraduates is $11,698 per year, while in-state graduate students, on average, pay $12,036 per year.
 During the most recent year for which we have data, 11 people received their doctor's degree in area studies from UT Austin.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 88% were women.
-Those who complete their doctor's degree in area studies at The University of Texas at Austin make a median salary of 38,796.
+Of these students, 64% were women and 27% were members of underrepresented racial-ethnic groups.

 #6